JaVonox/LanguageDesign/README.txt

 In order of simplicity, the following example files exist:

 Mixed -
 	A variety of different simple expressions and methods demonstrating the core concepts of the interpreter.
+Based mostly on the example items given in the assignment specification.

 Movement -
 	A simple top down movement system, inwhich a player is able to move around a 3x3 grid by using WASD inputs.

+TicTacToe -
+	A two player game of tic tac toe.

 BoardGame -
 	A two player board game inwhich each player attempts to travel a number of spaces before the other.